annefou/ahm18.neic.nordforsk.org/_crossteams/04-hands-on4.md

 ---
-ho_organizers: TDB
+organizers: TDB
-ho_title: How do we use machine learning algorithms to improve our data processing?
+title: How do we use machine learning algorithms to improve our data processing?
-ho_details: /crossteams/ho_details4/
+details: /crossteams/ho_details4/
 name: hands-on
 ---